Galapagos Packing List

-The climate and conditions of Quito are quite different than the Galapagos, so pack for versatility.
+The climate and conditions of Guayaquil are quite different than the Galapagos, so pack for versatility.

-Quito boasts mild days and cool nights almost year round--and a nearly constant annual temperature.
-Average highs are in the mid-60s° F, and lows in the upper 40s° F.
+Guayaquil boasts mild days and cool nights almost year round—and a nearly constant annual temperature.
+Average highs are in the mid-60s with lows in the upper 40s.

-Galapagos, located on the equator, is nearly always warm and the islands experience 2 seasons:
+Galapagos, located on the equator, is nearly always warm, and the islands experience two seasons:

 - December-June is warmest.
-Temps range from 72-90°F (22-33°C) and the water is in the mid 70s°F (mid 20s°C ).
+Temps range from 72 to 90°F (22 to 33°C) and the water is in the mid-70s F (mid-20s C).
 The islands receive the most rainfall in this season with short, daily showers concentrated in upper elevations.

 - July-November is the Garua season.
 Garua is a mist that forms in the highlands of the islands, providing moisture but not a lot of rain.
-On average, the temps are cooler, from 60-75°F (18-24°C) with the water averaging 70°F (21°C).
+On average, the temps are cooler, from 60 to 75°F (18 to 24°C) with the water averaging 70°F (21°C).

-Every day you’ll have opportunities for adventure, whether you are strolling old Quito, exploring Galapagos flora and fauna, in the water snorkeling or kayaking.
-Keep the weather, and activities in mind while packing.
+Every day you’ll have opportunities for adventure, whether you are strolling the Malecon 2000 boardwalk in Guayaquil or exploring Galapagos flora and fauna, in the water snorkeling or kayaking.
+Keep the weather and activities in mind while packing.

-A special note on luggage: checked luggage for your Galapagos flights is restricted to 1 bag, with a total weight of no more than 50 lbs (23 kg).
-Carry-on is restricted to 1 piece of hand luggage, weighing no more than 17lbs (8kg), with size restrictions of: 22 in long x 17 in wide x 10 in deep (56 cm long, 45 cm wide and 25 cm deep).
+A special note on luggage: Checked luggage for your Galapagos flights is restricted to 1 bag, with a total weight of no more than 50 lbs (23 kg) and no bigger than 62 linear inches (width + height + length).
+Carry-on is restricted to 1 piece of hand luggage, weighing no more than 17 lbs (8 kg), with size restrictions of 43 linear inches (13 wide x 21 high x 9 long).
 Excess baggage is subject to additional fees.
-See our FAQs for more information.
+See our Galapagos cruise FAQs for more information.